cbattlegear/SqlServerMigrationTraining/training/sql2016backup.md

 3. Create container for SQL Server database backup in the provided Azure Storage Account
     - Locate the Azure Storage Account created under the provisioned resource group (SQLMigrationLab).
-    - [Create a container with public access level set to private.](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-containers-portal#create-a-container) Name it 'sqlbackup' (Can be any name).
+    - [Create a container with public access level set to private.](https://learn.microsoft.com/en-us/sql/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service?view=sql-server-ver16&tabs=SSMS#create-azure-blob-storage-container) Name it 'sqlbackup' (Can be any name).

-    -
+4. T-SQL Backup SQL Server 2016 - AdventureWorks2016 database to URL (Azure Storage Account):
+    - Open SSMS and login to the SQL Server 2016.
+    - First step of the backup is to have a container to upload the .bak file (already completed in step 3).
+    - In order to authenticate to the Azure Storage container, you require a SQL Server credential that will include a shared access signature for the storage container.
+[Create a SQL Server Credential](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/sql-server-backup-to-url?view=sql-server-ver16#credential)

 *Keep in mind the compatibility level and name of the source database and the target database.
 For this module the target database was predeployed with a different name and compatibility level (150).
 Ideally these would be configured beforehand.
 You can change the name of the target database at the end of this module.*